Table of contents

 DNRF’s photo competition 2018

-This year, the Danish National Research Foundation launched a photo competition for the foundation’s grantees, and now the winners have been chosen.
+In 2018, the Danish National Research Foundation launched a photo competition for the foundation’s grantees, and the winners have been chosen.
 Below, you can see the winning pictures and find links to interviews with the winners, who explain the fascinating research behind the pictures.

 The selection criteria: